 The New Jersey Fair Workweek Act establishes comprehensive regulations aimed at improving employee rights concerning work schedules and pay, particularly for those in low-wage jobs.
-The Act requires covered employers to provide a written estimate of work schedules upon hiring and mandates that they consider employee requests for schedule changes in good faith.
-Employers must post schedules at least 14 days in advance and notify employees of any changes within 24 hours.
-Additionally, employees can decline shifts scheduled less than 12 hours after their last shift and are entitled to "rest shortfall pay" for any shifts worked within that timeframe.
-The Act also emphasizes the importance of prioritizing existing employees for additional shifts before hiring new staff.
+The Act mandates that employers with 250 or more employees must provide a written estimate of projected work schedules upon hiring and post schedules at least 14 days in advance.
+Employees have the right to request changes to their schedules, which employers must consider in good faith, and they can decline shifts scheduled less than 12 hours after their last shift without facing retaliation.
+Additionally, the Act emphasizes the importance of prioritizing existing employees for additional shifts before hiring new staff and introduces provisions for predictability pay for schedule changes made without adequate notice.

 Statutes affected: